Who is Love Island 2021 contestant Jake Cornish?

 Water engineer is one of a new bunch of hopefuls entering Spanish villa

-After a year away from TV screens, the ITV2 show is set to welcome a load of new contestants to the Spanish villa in Mallorca.
+After a year away from TV screens, the ITV2 show welcomed a load of new contestants to the Spanish villa in Mallorca.

 Cornish is on the hunt for love having just come out of a seven-year relationship when lockdown began.